 These pumpkin muffins are not your typical pumpkin muffins, they are – DRUMROLL – healthy pumpkin muffins.
 The chocolate chip pumpkin muffins are not only an amazing dessert or snack, but they are also healthy pumpkin breakfast muffins you can enjoy every morning guilt-free.

 This healthy pumpkin muffin recipe doesn’t require refined sugar or flour.
 But the pumpkin chocolate chip muffins are so moist, sweet, and delicious.
 I’m sure you’ll fall in love with them.
-Because that’s exactly what happened to me when I took my first bit of these pumpkin chocolate chip muffins.

 How To Make Muffins Healthy